capacitor-community/google-maps-examples/README.md

 ## How to Run

+- Run `npm install` in the root directory.
 - Change into the UI Framework directory of choice. (e.g. `cd vue3`)
 - Run `npm install`.
 - Build the web app: `npm run build`.